-LA-based Australian artist/producer Laura Jane Lowther is hands-down one of our absolute favourites.
-Her artist project as Kučka she’s also a producer, songwriter, singer, sound-designer, top-liner, performer and multi-media artist whose studio skills and writing talents are in high demand.
-And she’s a trainer in our Liveschool Online courses.
+Los Angeles based Australian artist/producer Laura Jane Lowther is hands-down one of our absolute favourites.
+With her artist project Kučka she’s a producer, songwriter, singer, sound-designer, top-liner, performer and multi-media artist whose studio skills and writing talents are in high demand.
+And we’re very lucky to say she’s a trainer in our Liveschool music production courses.

 How are you using Ableton in the Studio?